What's a Healthy Body Mass Index?

 Be realistic – binging on free, good food at a party is sometimes unavoidable (and irresistible, I know).
 It's okay to let loose occasionally; a day of extra calories would not lead to immediate weight gain.
 Maintaining a healthy weight and active lifestyle does pay off in the long run.

 To get back on track, you can consume smaller or healthier meals before or after your special event.
-Increasing your exercise duration (e.g. jogging for an extra 15 minutes) will help you offset the extra calories too.
+Increasing your exercise duration, frequency and intensity (e.g. jogging for an extra 15 minutes) can help you offset some extra calories too.
 After all, you've fed yourself enough to fuel a tougher workout.

 Related: Energy Balance – the Only Diet that Works